 Create an Audit Trail

 An audit trail keeps a record of every interaction a piece of data has during its lifecycle.
-An audit records every time a user transfers or uses a file, so you will have high levels of visibility.
+An audit records every time a user transfers or uses a file, providing you with high levels of visibility.
 A typical end-to-end trail should have the following characteristics:

 - Automatic generation.